jacobfisher18/siete-y-medio/README.md

 An implementation of the famous card game in C++

 ## Rules
-The goal of the game is to get cards whose total value comes the closest to 71/2 without going over it.
+The goal of the game is to get cards whose total value comes the closest to 7 1/2 without going over it.
-Getting a card total over 71/2 is called "busting".
+Getting a card total over 7 1/2 is called "busting".
 The game is played with a 'Spanish baraja', a type of card deck.

+From wikipedia:

+> The traditional Spanish baraja is an old deck that was brought over by the Moors to Spain during the 14th century.
+The cards are still called naipes after the nā'ib cards found in the Mamluk deck...

 ## Card Values
 Name | Value